dtcc-platform/dtcc-builder/doc/usage.md

     ./dtcc-simulation-demo

-The demo solves the Stokes equations on the generated mesh using a standard Taylor-Hood formulation using [FEniCS](https://www.fenicsproject.org).
+The demo solves the Stokes equations on the generated mesh with a standard Taylor-Hood formulation using [FEniCS](https://www.fenicsproject.org).